uudruid74/RestHome/README.md

 System Features
 ---------------
-- ** Multithreaded      **  Responsive, handles multiple clients, programmable events and timers
+- **Multithreade**      Responsive, handles multiple clients, programmable events and timers
-- ** Programmable       **  Macro Language contains variables, loops, conditions, and shell integration
+- **Programmable**      Macro Language contains variables, loops, conditions, and shell integration
-- ** IFTTT Integration  **  Send or Recieve commands from IFTTT to control anything IFTTT can control
+- **IFTTT Integration** Send or Recieve commands from IFTTT to control anything IFTTT can control
-- ** Virtual Devices    **  A single broadlink can control multiple virtual devices
+- **Virtual Devices**   A single broadlink can control multiple virtual devices
-- ** Chromecast         **  Integrated Chromecast functions are COMING SOON!
+- **Chromecast**        Integrated Chromecast functions are COMING SOON!
-- ** Fast Learning      **  No more waiting 20 seconds to learn every command!
+- **Fast Learning**     No more waiting 20 seconds to learn every command!
+- **Web Scraping**      Read information from websites into variables
+- **State Safety**      Define startup/shutdown commands to restore sane state
+- **Webserver**         Internal web server for media (think Chromecast and UI) in progress!
+- **Security**          Understands SSL proxies with appropriate whitelist security

+The programmability includes passing variables to/from URLs, setting persistent status variables, radio buttons (like a special switch with internal state), timers (parallel threads), triggers (perform actions when variables change), and logic nodes.
+A logic node can be used to implement conditionals, switch statements, loops, and other control flow.

 Example usage